danieiff/learn/other/CMS.md

 Graphql, Firebase (due to a clientside query)

 Graphql and Database is complex, and this stack is for a bigger team in a company.
 This means that your responsibility is minimum over there.
 So, you should choose firebase and focus on Frontend programming for application logics and rich features.
-It will reduce your stress and make coding in a work, more comfortable. with minimal backend written with Typescript.
+It will reduce your stress and make coding in a work, more comfortable. with a minimum backend written with Typescript.

 A Human resource is the highest bottleneck.
 In a company,